chethan2kumar/SplunkArchitect/Creating-and-Using-Summary-Indexes.md

 __Notes on Search String Attributes__

 * The 'rex' entries remove and replace identifiers that may be unique with generic 'xxxx' or '-data-' values so that the exception messages are reduced to just their 'types'.

 * addinfo adds time info fields to each event including:

 	* info_min_time
-	* info_max_tim
+	* info_max_time
 	* info_search_time

 * The __eval _time = info_max_time__ creates a timestamp for the event from the info_max_time epoch value that reflects the *last* event in the time range.
 The _time timestamp would otherwise reflect the time of the *first* event, which can be misleading.

 * The designated fields, along with the rest of the addinfo fields, are added to the designated summary index as events.